 Skip to contents

-Functions to compute the probability density function, cumulative distribution function, and quantile function for the Binomial distribution.
+Functions to compute the probability mass function (pmf), cumulative distribution function, quantile function, and confidence bounds for the Binomial distribution.

 Usage